 Aligarh Medical Alumni Association of North America

-ALIGARH MEDICAL ALUMNI ASSOCIATION OF NORTH AMERICA (AMAANA)
+JNMC ALIGARH MEDICAL ALUMNI ASSOCIATION OF NORTH AMERICA (DBA AMAANA)

 Dr. Tazeen Beg graduated from the Jawaharlal Nehru Medical College, Aligarh in 1991.
 After completing Residency in Anesthesiology at JNMC she immigrated to the United States to be with her husband Mirza Irfan A Beg and his family.
 She joined Stony Brook University Medical Center as a Resident again in Anesthesiology.
 Because of the fact that ‘who comes to Long Island stays on Long Island’ she stayed on at The Brook!
 Currently she divides her time between working as an Assistant Professor of Clinical Anesthesiology and the Section Chief of Anesthesia for Endoscopic Procedures and being a mom to two beautiful daughters Tanya and Amber.